 Your call to action should take the form of an easily clickable button placed in an obvious position in the email.
 Marketers often use a contrasting colour for their call to action buttons so they stand out clearly from the rest of the email.
 They also often contain words like ‘Buy Now’, so that the customer knows exactly where the button will take them.

 This email, from Twinnings, has a good example of a call to action button.
 It’s clear, obvious, and your eye is drawn to it:

 Not Optimising For Mobile

 Recent studies have shown that over 50% of emails are now opened on mobile devices.
-In spite of this, many marketers a still just sending out emails that have been designed for desktop clients.
+In spite of this, many marketers are still sending out emails that have been designed for desktop clients.
 If you do this, you are essentially ignoring the majority of your subscriber base.

-Although you can design different emails for desktops, tablets and mobiles, the easiest way to ensure your messages always look attractive and readable is to use responsive design.
-With responsive design, the layout of your email will adapt so that it’s optimised for whatever device it’s being viewed on.
+You can design different emails for desktops, tablets and mobiles.
+The easiest way to ensure your messages always look attractive and readable is to use responsive design.
+The email laout will be read on any device with responsive design.

 Expedia use responsive design particularly well in their emails, even including links to their apps at the top of the mobile version: